Another great Kitchen Project Recipes from a German Grandma Recipe Request German OnlineShop

 Find out if your relatives came over through Ellis Island and more good links

-Lentil and Rhubarb Soup
+Lentil Soup with Rhubarb

 Ingredients: